Dalai Lama: Searching for the reincarnation

 By the Himalayan tradition, phowa is the discipline that is believed to transfer the mindstream to the intended body.
 Upon the death of the Dalai Lama and consultation with the Nechung Oracle, a search for the Lama's yangsi, or reincarnation, is conducted.
 The government of the People's Republic of China has stated its intention to be the ultimate authority on the selection of the next Dalai Lama.

 High Lamas may also claim to have a vision by a dream or if the Dalai Lama was cremated, they will often monitor the direction of the smoke as an 'indication' of the direction of the expected rebirth.

 If there is only one boy found, the High Lamas will invite Living Buddhas of the three great monasteries, together with secular clergy and monk officials, to 'confirm their findings' and then report to the Central Government through the Minister of Tibet.
 Later, a group consisting of the three major servants of Dalai Lama, eminent officials, and troops will collect the boy and his family and travel to Lhasa, where the boy would be taken, usually to Drepung Monastery, to study the Buddhist sutra in preparation for assuming the role of spiritual leader of Tibet.

-If there are several possible claimed reincarnations, however, regents, eminent officials, monks at the Jokhang in Lhasa, and the Minister to Tibet have historically decided on the individual by putting the boys' names inside an urn and drawing one lot in public if it was too difficult to judge the reincarnation initially.
+If there are several possible claimed reincarnations, regents, eminent officials, monks at the Jokhang in Lhasa, and the Minister to Tibet have historically made the choice by putting the boys' names inside an urn and drawing one in public.

-In his autobiography, Freedom in Exile, the Dalai Lama states that after he dies it is possible that his people will no longer want a Dalai Lama, in which case there would be no search for the Lama's reincarnation.
-"So, I might take rebirth as an insect, or an animal - whatever would be of most value to the largest number of sentient beings" (p.237).
+In his autobiography, Freedom in Exile, the 14th Dalai Lama wrote that after he dies, it is possible that his people will no longer want a Dalai Lama, in which case there would be no search for the Lama's reincarnation.
+"So, I might take rebirth as an insect, or an animal—whatever would be of most value to the largest number of sentient beings".
+But shortly before his 90th birthday, he released a statement saying, "I am affirming that the institution of the Dalai Lama will continue."
+He added that members of the Gaden Phodrang Trust would have exclusive responsibility for recognizing the next Dalai Lama and that "no one else has any such authority to interfere in this matter."

+The Dalai Lama is thought to be a type of "living [Buddhist] god".